Premik/blender_rhubarb_lipsync_ng/README.md

 1. Select or create `NLA Tracks`.
 It is possible to place the mapped Cue actions to a single track.
 But **two tracks** are preferable.
 Since it alows the placed `Action strips` to interleave and blend automatically.

 1. You can tweak the `Strip placement settings`.
-Note this section is still very *draft* and would need some redesign.
+Note this section is still very *draft* and would need some redesign:

 ![Placement Settings](doc/img/placementSettings.png)